yalmip/yalmip.github.io/_examples/explicitlpvmpc.md

 N   = 3;
 nrm = inf;
 xref = [0;0];
 ````

-With '''robust.polya''', the degree of the Pólya relaxation is defined.
+With **robust.polya**, the degree of the Pólya relaxation is defined.
 It converges asymptotically to the true problem with increasing Pólya degree.
 The used norm in this example is the infinity-norm.
 To simplify the code and the notation, we create state, control and scheduling parameters in cell arrays.

 ````matlab
 % States x(k), ..., x(k+N)